aThornes/quickexpress/README.md

 ### Limiter object

-Note: In order to utilise the rate limiter, a mongo database object must be passed to the constructor
+Note: In order to utilise the rate limiter, a valid database object must be passed to the constructor

 | Object Key |                Description                | Example data | Required |
 | :--------- | :---------------------------------------: | -----------: | -------: |